 Many courses in the MHSc curriculum have midterm and final examinations.
 These are clearly stated in the course outlines for every course, along with the weighting of each examination.
 The final examination schedule is set once a year in June, prior to the academic year.
-Once the course outlines are distributed, instructors may change the nature of the exam (i.e., in-class to take home) only with a majority vote of the students.
-The above rules apply to all midterm and final examinations.
+Once the course outlines are distributed, instructors may change the nature of the midterm and/or exam (i.e., in-class to take home) as long as a majority vote from the students is in support.